ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Overall, you'll want behavioral data from your application to go to multiple sources. is presents a bit of a routing problem: you have a single data source (your application), but you want events to go to many places.
 The nearly universally adopted solution to this problem is Twilio s Segment platform, though there are some up-and-coming alternatives called Customer Data Platforms (CDP) such as RudderStack.
 A CDP can ingest data from your application, then send it to your data warehouse and to as many other SaaS platforms as you like.

 One important distinction between behavioral data generated by your application and transactional data is its precision.
 Most behavioral data is lossy users have ad blockers, requests get dropped, or firewalls get in the way.
-There are many reasons why events might not make it from a client device to your CDP. at doesn t mean behavioral data is not useful, but being aware of its lossiness should inform your expectations for the data and limit the use cases when querying it.
+There are many reasons why events might not make it from a client device to your CDP.
+That doesn t mean behavioral data is not useful, but being aware of its lossiness should inform your expectations for the data and limit the use cases when querying it.
 If you need exact numbers, expect

 to derive those from your BI platform and your transactional data.